 Reasonable good faith efforts could be seeking out additional education or vocational training opportunities for spouses with little to no work experience, obtaining a part-time job to gain work experience and seeking opportunities that will lead to full-time, gainful employment by the date the spousal support is set to end.

-No matter which side of the Gavron warning you may be on, the experienced divorce, family and child custody attorneys at Griffith, Young and Lass are here to help.
+No matter which side of the Gavron warning you may be on, the experienced attorneys at Griffith, Young and Lass are here to help.
 If you have been issued a Gavron warning, we can help you create the steps that will lead to your self-sufficiency.
 If you are the one paying spousal support, we will help you obtain the most reasonable amount of time for which you will pay support.
 Schedule your free consultation with our experienced spousal support attorneys.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.